 The numbering of all OCP NIC 3.0 external ports shall start from Port 1.
 When oriented with the primary side components facing up and viewing directly into the port, Port 1 shall be located on the left hand side.
 The port numbers shall sequentially increase to the right.
-Refer to Figure 104 as an example implementation.
+Refer to Figure 104Figure 103 as an implementation.